 Field Cluster Coordinator

 Stéphane Arnaud, Senior Emergency Supply Manager UNICEF Supply Division, responsible for emergency preparedness and response coordination for UNICEF’s global supply chain functions.
 Stéphane served in Supply & Logistics positions in UNICEF country offices including Niger and Angola and prior to joining UNICEF, he worked for several years for INGOs and the private sector in the field of supply chain management in Africa and Asia.
-Stéphane is an Industrial Engineer specialised in Business Management.
+Stéphane is an Industrial Engineer specialising in Business Management.

-Stephen Cahill, Global Logistics Cluster Coordinator, since September 2015 and previously Head of Logistics for WFP in Ethiopia, WFP's largest operation worldwide.
-For the past ten years, Stephen has worked in a variety of emergencies including Sierra Leone for the Ebola Response and the Philippines, where he managed WFP emergency operations in the wake of typhoon Haiyan.
+Stephen Cahill, Global Logistics Cluster Coordinator since September 2015 and previously Head of Logistics for WFP in Ethiopia, WFP's largest operation worldwide.
+For the past ten years, Stephen has worked in a variety of emergencies including Sierra Leone for the Ebola Response and the Philippines, where he managed WFP emergency operations in the wake of Typhoon Haiyan.
 Prior to joining WFP, Stephen was a director at a major international shipping company in London in addition to working extensively in South America and the Middle East.
 Stephen has a background in Economics and Shipping.

 Fiona Lithgow, Logistics Cluster Coordinator for South Sudan since 2014.
 Fiona has been with WFP since 2010 working in logistics operations in DRC, the Philippines, South Sudan and in the Regional Bureau for East Africa in Nairobi.
-Prior to joining WFP, Fiona has been working with NGOs in Uganda and with UNICEF in Sri Lanka for three years.
+Prior to joining WFP, Fiona worked with NGOs in Uganda and with UNICEF in Sri Lanka for three years.
 She has a commercial sector background, working in Operations Management in New Zealand.
 Fiona holds a Bachelor’s degree in Science and a Post Graduate Diploma in Logistics and Supply Chain Management.